jamespericles/Portfolio/to-do.md

   change background color of container
 * Fix weird flittering effect when clicking between Navbar items Didn't start occuring until adding javascript
+* on mobile, without a top margin of 250px, the text wraps to the right of the image, but when adding that margin, it no longer wraps around the image on larger screens